COMPUTER SCIENCE (CS)

 Transfer Credit: CSU; UC

-Specification, development and analysis of algorithms.
-Sets, relations and functions.
-Logic and mathematical structures used in computer science.
-Introduction to combinatorics.
-Programming projects to exemplify these concepts.
-For Computer Science, Computer Engineering, Mathematics, and Science majors, but open to all qualified students.
-Total of 72 hours lecture 54 hours laboratory.
+Topics include: functions, relations and sets; basic logic; proof techniques; basics of counting; graphs and trees; and discrete probability.
+For Computer Science, Computer Engineering, Mathematics, and STEM majors, but open to all qualified students.
+Total of 54 hours lecture and 54 hours laboratory.

 Transfer Credit: CSU; UC